eclipse-hawkbit/hawkbit/hawkbit-ui/README.md

 # hawkBit User Interface

-The application with user interface to create and manage rollouts.
+The hawkBit user interface is based on the Vaadin and Vaadin-Spring framework and allows to manage software updates and large scale roll-outs via a user interface.

 ## Debugging client-side code
 ### Debug using SuperDevMode